As Cuomo exits, he takes last swipe at harassment probe

 Some critics jumped on Cuomo's last remarks as self-serving.

-Assemblymember Yuh-Line Niou, a fellow Democrat, tweeted he had a hundred million opportunities to improve as a leader and “Chose himself every time.
+Assemblymember Yuh-Line Niou, a fellow Democrat, tweeted that the governor had many opportunities to improve as a leader and “Chose himself every time.
 Goodbye, Governor Cuomo.”

 The switch in leadership was happening in the aftermath of Tropical Storm Henri, which narrowly missed Long Island on Sunday but dumped rain over parts of the Catskill Mountains and Hudson River Valley.